 VA loans do come with a guarantee to the mortgage company.
 Should a VA loan ever go into default and the lender used proper VA guidelines when approving the loan, the lender is compensated at 25% of the loss.
 VA loans however rarely go into default and are some of the highest performing loan types in the marketplace today.
 This guarantee is funded by whats called a Funding Fee.
 For most Veterans, the funding fee is 2.15% of the loan amount of the home using a 30 year, 100% financing.
 The funding fee is not paid for out of pocket however but is rolled into the loan amount.

 The VA maximum loan limit is set each year by mortgage giants Fannie Mae and Freddie Mac.
-The current conforming loan limit in 2019 is $510,400 for most U.S. locations, expect the high-cost locations detailed below.
+The current conforming loan limit in 2021 is $548,250 for most U.S. locations, except the high-cost locations detailed below.
 Any loan amount above that figure is labeled a “jumbo” loan and can carry slightly higher rates compared to conforming ones.

 Okay, so if the VA mirrors Fannie Mae and Freddie Mac, how do Fannie and Freddie set loan limits each year?
 Back in 2008, Congress passed the Home Equity Recovery Act, or HERA, which among other important changes to the housing industry established a system whereby the Federal Housing Finance Agency, also as a result of HERA passing, would establish conforming loan limits each year.
 Under the new guidelines, FHFA compares the median home values in October and compares them with median home values for the same period one year ago.

 If home values increase by a certain percentage, the conforming loan limit would increase by the same amount.
 HERA also established there would be no decreases in the conforming loan limit should median home values fall.
 That’s why the previous loan limits stayed where it did for so long.
 When Fannie and Freddie limits increase, VA loan limits follow in lockstep.